-We were selected through a competitive process to assist the client in developing a new vision for the Silk Mill, Derby.
-We have worked with the client since 2011 through three successive appointments and have become partners shaping and supporting the strategic and curatorial direction of the museum.
+We have worked on the project since 2011 through three successive appointments and have become partners with Derby Museums, together with the Creative Core, in shaping and supporting the strategic and curatorial direction of the museum.

-The Museum Trust are embarking on a major transformation.
-Derby’s Silk Mill is the site of the world’s first factory and is currently undergoing a £16.4m programme to create an inspirational and active Museum of Making – locally designed and delivered; globally significant.
-The Museum of Making is co-produced with communities, inspiring future generations of makers, creators and innovators.
+Derby’s Silk Mill is the site of the world’s first factory and a part of Derwent Valley Mills Unesco World Heritage Site.
+The Museum Trust undertook a £16.4m programme to create an inspirational and active Museum of Making – locally designed and delivered; globally significant.
+The Museum of Making was co-produced with communities, volunteers, staff and an integrated consultant team – inspiring future generations of makers, creators and innovators.

 - Through a series of experimental phases, we worked hand-in-hand with audiences, volunteers and partners to prototype the concept for the Museum of Making.
 Using a small amount of capital funding, the ground floor of the building was refurbished in 2015 to reveal the original fabric of the building and create a large, light and open space.
 The ‘fit-out’ and use of this space, inspired by the ‘maker movement’, has provided opportunities for volunteers and partners to be involved as citizen makers and curators, working with Makers-in-Residence (offering industry expertise and experience), client and design and co-production teams.